Roleplay / A Facility

 - Call Back: Grab Bag Week, in which individual characters can be subject to any one experiment previously conducted.

-- Cold-Blooded Torture: Week 103, most of the details were kept behind locked posts due to the scary content and Triggers involved.
+- Cold-Blooded Torture: Week 103, most of the details were kept behind locked posts due to the scary content and Trauma Buttons involved.
 The subjects were either tortured or Forced to Watch their friends be broadcast live on TV.

 - Evil Twin / Evil Knockoff: The 'Evil Twin Week', which caused a significant amount of trauma for most of those involved.